 DTS:X was introduced back in January 2015, with its initial focus on home cinema use.
-It subsequently rolled out into cinemas.
-This is the opposite approach to its rival Dolby Atmos, which started life in the cinema before heading into the home.
+It subsequently rolled out into cinemas, taking the opposite approach to its rival surround sound format Dolby Atmos, which started life in the cinema before heading into the home.

 The majority of AV manufacturers now support the format, including Anthem, Arcam, Denon, Krell, Marantz, McIntosh, Onkyo, Pioneer, Sony, Trinnov and Yamaha.

 But what exactly is DTS:X?
 And what do you need to take advantage of it in the home?
 Allow us to explain…